 - DO NOT take more than the amount recommended on the bottle or by your provider.

 - With your palm up, place a rubber ball in your hand and grab it with your fingers.

 - Keep your hand and wrist still while you gently squeeze the ball.

 - Squeeze for about 30 seconds, then release.

 - Repeat this 20 times, twice a day.

-- Once your wrist is warm, hold your hand out flat and grab your fingers with the un-injured hand.
-Begin to bring the fingers back and gently bend the wrist back just before it begins to feel uncomfortable.
+- Once your wrist is warm, hold your hand out flat and grab your fingers with the uninjured hand.
+Gently bring the fingers back to bend the wrist.
+Stop just before it begins to feel uncomfortable.
 Hold the stretch for 30 seconds.

 - Sudden numbness or tingling